CuckooDuo/CuckooDuo/README.md

 * `cpu` contains codes of CuckooDuo and the related algorithms implemented on CPU platforms.

-* `testbed` contains codes of CuckooDuo and the related algorithms implemented in our testbed (built with two servers and one programmalbe swtich connected through RDMA networks)
+* `testbed` contains codes of CuckooDuo and the related algorithms implemented in our testbed (built with two servers and one programmalbe swtich connected through RDMA networks).

+* `workload` contains 10 small sample workloads with 64K requests, and the method to download workloads with 30M requests like used in experiments in our paper.

 * More details can be found in the folders.